 We all know the name Focusrite.
 Interfaces by this company can be found in both home and professional studios all over the globe.
-Focusrite is known for creating well built, simplistic, professional sounding pro audio equipment; and the OctoPre is no different.
+Focusrite is known for creating well-built, simplistic, professional-sounding pro audio equipment; and the OctoPre is no different.

 With 8 XLR input channels, 2 Hi-Z instrument inputs, 8 TRS line outputs and ADAT, this digital preamp will give you everything you need for both live and studio recording in a simplistic package.
-The 8 channels, anti-clip technology and LED metering on every channel makes this unit perfect for recording drums.
+The 8 channels, anti-clip technology and LED metering on every channel make this unit perfect for recording drums.
 And, with its ADAT output, this Focusrite preamp is compatible with other ADAT units, allowing for even more channels when recording!

 Available in two models, the OctoPre and the OctoPre dynamic, both contain common preamp features such as phantom power and pads.
 The OctoPre dynamic, however, also features a soft-knee compressor with a ‘more’ button for more aggressive compression.
 Priced at an amazing £321.00, this preamp Focusrite has to offer would be perfect for semi and professional musicians and engineers.

-Live sound technicians would benefit most from this preamp due to its strong capacity to record drums, thanks to the anti-clip technology and bank of available channels.
+Live sound technicians would benefit most from this preamp due to its strong capacity to record drums, thanks to the anti-slip technology and bank of available channels.
 That being said, there’s nothing faulting this unit to be great in the studio.

 Rating: 3.5 / 5

 Possibly one of the most popular professional preamps available in today’s market.
-The Avalon VT-737sp is found in some of the highest quality production studios around the world and for a bloody good reason.
+The Avalon VT-737sp is found in some of the highest-quality production studios around the world and for a bloody good reason.

-This single channel valve mic preamp comes packed with a sweepable EQ, opto-compressor, output level controls, VU metering and more to make your recording sound at its best.
+This single-channel valve mic preamp comes packed with a sweepable EQ, opto-compressor, output level controls, VU metering and more to make your recording sound at its best.

-A preamp this good, must be expensive – and it is.
+A preamp this good must be expensive – and it is.
 Priced around £2,500, the Avalon VT-737sp isn’t for your average bedroom producer but would make a great addition to any pro studio rig.

 Rating: 4.5 / 5

 The Universal Audio 4-710D may just be the cream of the crop.
-This hybrid of tube and solid state preamp allows you to blend between the two tonal options, giving the flexibility of warm tube and crisp solid-state tones when recording.
+This hybrid of tube and solid-state preamp allows you to blend between the two tonal options, giving the flexibility of warm tube and crisp solid-state tones when recording.

 A very useful feature of this unit is its balanced line in TRS inputs with an insert selector switch on the front panel.
 Allowing additional units to be paired with the 4-710D.
 With analogue to digital conversion, this unit also offers ADAT connections.

 Priced at £1,743, this high-end professional preamp is considerably cheaper than its Avalon competitor.
-Due to its user-friendly features and four channel inputs, this preamp may be the must-have unit for every professional studio.
+Due to its user-friendly features and four-channel inputs, this preamp may be the must-have unit for every professional studio.
 It all comes down to budget and preference when choosing this over the Avalon.